onurpe/astro-paper/src/content/blog/growing-tomatoes-in-pots-from-seed-to-harvest.md

 With proper care and optimal growing conditions, tomatoes grown in containers can produce ripe fruit in as little as 60 to 70 days.
 However, it's important to keep in mind that tomato plants are sensitive to changes in their environment, and their growth rate can be impacted by unexpected weather conditions, pests, or diseases.

-In summary, while the exact time it takes for tomatoes to grow and produce fruit in containers can vary, most varieties will take around 75 to 90 days from transplanting to harvest.
+While the exact time it takes for tomatoes to grow and produce fruit in containers can vary, most varieties will take around 75 to 90 days from transplanting to harvest.